 Some incorrectly sent spam should never see the color of an inbox.
 They should be filtered out by the email provider before they even reach the spam filter, just because they are sent in an insufficiently authenticated way.
 I'm not going to name names, but some providers, especially free and French ones, don't check email authenticity properly and let aberrations through.

 MX, rDNS, HELO, SPF, DKIM, DMARC: all need to be checked.
-More details in the HaiSoft documentation I wrote a few years ago.
+More details on LRob documentation on email security and standards.

 6) Don't hesitate 1000 years to change your address.